tyler-dodge/org-runbook/README.md

 ### Placeholders
 Commands will resolve placeholders before evaluating.

-Currently the only available placeholder is {{project_root}}
-which corresponds to the projectile-project-root of the buffer that called `org-runbook-execute'
+* {{project_root}} - the projectile-project-root of the buffer that called `org-runbook-execute'

+* {{current_file}} - the file that the buffer that called org-runbook-execute was visiting.
+If the the buffer is a non file buffer, current_file is default-directory

 ### Interactive Commands